Railroad Crossing Collisions

 A jury takes many things into consideration when determining whether a railroad crossing is a safety hazard, including whether there was:

-Other causes of railroad crossing accidents range from negligent train engineers to a train travelling well above the speed limit.
+Other causes of railroad crossing accidents range from negligent train engineers to a train traveling well above the speed limit.

 According to recent data, railroad crossing accident statistics indicate that this type of accident is far more common than most people would like to believe: